Newport Beach DUI Lawyers

-How Do You Get a DUI off Your Record?
+How Do You Get a DUI off Your Record in CA?

 In California, to clear your DUI conviction from your record, you can seek an expungement.
 If it’s granted, you can legally say you have not been convicted of the crime.

-Can a DUI Affect Getting a Job?
+Can a California DUI Affect Getting a Job?
 Are There Career Implications?

 A conviction can definitely have career implications.
 Many companies will not hire people with convictions, especially if the job involves any driving.
 You can also be restricted from working for the government or for obtaining certain certifications and professional licenses.
 For those charged when they were young, it can be detrimental to their college careers.

-What Is the Difference Between a DUI and a DWI?
+What Is the Difference Between a DUI and a DWI in CA?

 DUI stands for driving under the influence.
 Some jurisdictions may use the term DWI, driving while intoxicated.
 Both mean that a person is suspected of driving a motor vehicle with drugs and/or alcohol in their system.
 In California, it is called a DUI.

-How Much Does Car Insurance Go Up After a DUI?
+How Much Does Car Insurance Go Up After a California DUI?

 Getting a DUI can be quite costly, but the exact changes to your premium will be dictated by your insurance company.
 If you have been charged, it is a good idea to check with your company about any increased rates that may apply.

 A conviction can be expunged.
-An attorney can help file the necessary paperwork, and you will need to have successfully completed your probation beforehand.
+A Newport DUI attorney can help file the necessary paperwork, and you will need to have successfully completed your probation beforehand.

 Upon being arrested, you will be taken to jail, even if it is your first offense.
 First offenders do not generally have to post bail and may be released under their own recognizance within one to two days of the arrest.
 Jail time is not usually given as a punishment of a first offense unless there are extenuating circumstances.